Algebra with YASTN tensors#

 .

-- Tensor.move_leg(source, destination) yastn.Tensor #
+- yastn.moveaxis(a, source, destination) yastn.Tensor [source]#

 Change the position of an axis (or a group of axes) of the tensor.
 This is a convenience function for subset of possible permutations.
-It computes the corresponding permutation and then calls
+It computes the corresponding permutation and calls

 .Makes a shallow copy of tensor data if the order is not changed.